yangbo93/AdaBelief-and-Crop-Attack/README.md

 # CI-AB-FGM
 This repository contains code to reproduce results from the paper:
 **Adversarial example generation with AdaBelief Optimizer and Crop Invariance**.
-This paper has been preprinted as preprint in arXiv with the according link: https://arxiv.org/abs/2102.03726.
+This paper has been accepted in APPLIED INTELLIGENCE  with the according link: https://link.springer.com/article/10.1007/s10489-022-03469-5.

 ## REQUIREMENTS
 - Environment Anaconda